tiga1231/neural_fdm/README.md

 ```

 Where `task_name` is either `bezier` for the shells task or `tower` for the towers task.
+Task-specific configuration details are given in the paper.

 The `model_name` is where things get interesting.
 In summary:

 - Ours: `formfinder`
-- NN baseline: `autoencoder`
+- NN and PINN baseline: `autoencoder`
-- PINN baseline: `autoencoder_pinn`

-Our model is called `formfinder`, and the fully neural baseline is called `autoencoder`.
-Input the name of the model you wish to train.
 If `autoencoder` is trained with the `residual` (i.e., the physics loss is included and active), this model will become a PINN baseline and will internally be renamed as `autoencoder_pinn` (sorry, naming is hard).

-Task-specific configuration details are given in the paper.

 We invite you to check the docstring of the `train.py` script to see all the input options.
 They would allow you to warmstart the training from an existing pretrained model, checkpoint every so often, as well as plot and export the loss history for your inspection.